warpstreamlabs/bento/website/docs/components/outputs/mongodb.md

 ### `batching.jitter`

-A factor, proportional to `period`, that adds random delay between batch intervals to prevent synchronized flushes.
-For example, 0.1 adds up to 10% random delay.
+A non-negative factor that adds random delay to batch flush intervals, where delay is determined uniformly at random between `0` and `jitter * period`.
+For example, with `period: 100ms` and `jitter: 0.1`, each flush will be delayed by a random duration between `0-10ms`.

 Type: `float`